zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-I worked as a DL4Code and DL4CyberSecurity researcher at [Tencent Keen Lab](https://keenlab.tencent.com/en/) from 2020 to 2022, where I designed deep learning models and methodologies for [binary code reverse engineering](https://www.binaryai.cn/single-file).
+I worked as an NLP researcher at Tencent Technology (Shanghai) from 2020 to 2022.
 I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75), and in 2017 with a Bachelor’s Degree.

 I believe mechanistic interpretability is crucial for achieving trustworthy AGI.
-Without understanding the reasoning behind a model's decisions, pursuing AGI would be extremely dangerous.
-Therefore, my current research focuses on:
+Moreover, it serves as a powerful tool for analyzing LLMs and informing the design of better methodologies and modules.
+Therefore, my research focuses on:

-**a) Neuron-Level Mechanistic Interpretability of LLMs.** Identifying important neurons and understanding the neuron-level information flow in LLMs.
-I have investigated the mechanisms underlying [factual knowledge](https://aclanthology.org/2024.emnlp-main.191/), [arithmetic](https://aclanthology.org/2024.emnlp-main.193/), [in-context learning](https://aclanthology.org/2024.emnlp-main.192/), [gender bias](https://arxiv.org/pdf/2501.14457), [latent multi-hop reasoning](https://arxiv.org/pdf/2502.10835) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.
+**a) Neuron-Level Mechanistic Interpretability of LLMs.** Identifying important neurons and understanding the neuron-level information flow in LLMs, especially on reasoning-related tasks.
+My research has investigated the underlying mechanisms of [factual knowledge](https://aclanthology.org/2024.emnlp-main.191/), [arithmetic](https://aclanthology.org/2024.emnlp-main.193/), and [latent multi-hop reasoning](https://arxiv.org/pdf/2502.10835) in LLMs.
+Also, I have explored the mechanisms of [in-context learning](https://aclanthology.org/2024.emnlp-main.192/), [visual question answering](https://arxiv.org/pdf/2411.10950), and [gender bias](https://arxiv.org/pdf/2501.14457) in LLMs.

-**b) Designing Better LLMs.** Designing better methodologies/modules and enhancing basic abilities of LLMs based on interpretability insights.
-I have designed [model pruning](https://aclanthology.org/2024.emnlp-main.193/) for arithmetic tasks, [neuron editing](https://arxiv.org/pdf/2501.14457) for reducing gender bias, and [back attention](https://arxiv.org/pdf/2502.10835) for enhancing latent multi-hop reasoning ability.
+**b) Improving LLMs.** Applying interpretability techniques to enhance knowledge, arithmetic, and reasoning capabilities.
+I have designed the [model pruning](https://aclanthology.org/2024.emnlp-main.193/) method for arithmetic tasks, the [back attention](https://arxiv.org/pdf/2502.10835) module for improving latent multi-hop reasoning, and the [neuron editing](https://arxiv.org/pdf/2501.14457) technique that mitigates gender bias while preserving the LLM's existing capabilities.

 My email is zepingyu@foxmail.com.